 Ensure the presence of HTTPS

-HTTPS or Hypertext Transfer Protocol Secure is a security protocol that depicts that the website has SSL certificate installed.
+HTTPS or Hypertext Transfer Protocol Secure is a security protocol that depicts that the website has an SSL certificate installed.

 An SSL or Secure Socket Layer protects a website from MITM attacks by encrypting the information transferred between a website and a server.

 HTTPS gives the visitor a sense of satisfaction to ensure that their sensitive information is safe and secure.
+It satisfies your customers and search engines like Google, looking to provide a safe environment to their users.

 -